top of page

 Why Winter Is So Tough on the Blood Supply

 Winter is traditionally one of the hardest seasons for blood collection.
 Snow, ice and freezing temperatures often force blood drive cancellations and prevent donors from traveling safely to appointments.
 At the same time, cold and flu season causes many would-be donors to delay or cancel their donation.
+Hospitals already strained by the worst flu season in nearly 20 years are now also being forced to triage critical blood products.
+High flu activity in nearly every state may be sidelining donors, slowing efforts to rebuild the Red Cross national blood supply.

 Who’s Needed Most Right Now?